SinghaAnirban005/My-Digital-Diary/README.md

 # Future Improvements for Digital Diary Project

 ## Enhanced User Interface
-- **Dark Mode**: Implementing a dark mode to make the interface more user-friendly, especially in low-light environments.
+- **Dark Mode and Light Mode**: Implementing both modes to make the interface more user-friendly, in desirable environments.

 ## Social and Collaborative Features
 - **Sharing Options**: Allow users to share specific posts or their entire diary with friends or on social media.